antwild/insights/README.md

 - Delete unused fonts
 - What do I do if there is no account of 'credit cards' for the Credit utilisation check? (see assumptions)
+- Look for and remove any props that are strings inside of curly braces eg, `impact={"medium"}`
+- Look out for components or functions that just return and make sure they don't have curly braces
+- Layout of the page is based on their layout on the careers page (24px 6%)
+- Check what types are and aren't required
+- Remove margin-top on `Please wait` when loading